-The following geotechnical concerns are based upon the subsurface materials encountered during this exploration and CFS's understanding of the project as described in Section 2, Project Description of this report.
+The following geotechnical concerns are based upon the subsurface materials encountered during this exploration and CFS's understanding of the project as described in Section 2, "Project Description" of this report.
 If any changes to the planned structure's location, loading or elevations occur, CFS must be allowed to review these changes, and if necessary, issue amendments to this report and its recommendations.

-Expansive Clay Soils: Highly expansive clay soils were encountered during this exploration.
-The on-site materials are NOT suitable for direct support of concrete slabs or pavements.
-All slabs on grade should be supported by a minimum 24-in-thick mat of low volume change material (LVC) constructed in accordance with Section 7.2, Slab on Grade Recommendations of this report.
+Expansive Clay Soils: Expansive clay soils were encountered during this exploration.
+The on-site materials are NOT suitable for direct support of concrete slabs and foundation/concrete wall backfill.
+It is recommended that all walls be backfilled with open graded stone (such as No. 57 as referenced in ASTM C33) extending two (2) feet behind the wall for the entire height of the wall to within 12-inches of the surface to allow for proper drainage and relief of any hydrostatic pressure build-ups that may occur in the native fat clay.
+All slabs on grade should be supported by a minimum 24-in-thick mat of low volume change material (LVC) constructed in accordance with Section 7.3, "Slab on Grade Recommendations" of this report.